pujab21/FFCS-TIMETABLE-GENERATOR/README.md

 # FFCS-TIMETABLE-GENERATOR
-This will generate a timetable from course allocation report,based on users priority Problem statement: Parse the document and bring it into JSON form.
+This will generate a timetable from course allocation report,based on users priority.

+Problem statement: Parse the document and bring it into JSON form.
 Then take inputs from the user and create an algorithm to generate a timetable.

 The user must first run _json_generator_.py with a word document courseallocationreport.docx in the same file, and data.json will be generated in the same file.